kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 }
 ```

-## Interlude 1

-For this screencast, we are using a third-party image uploading service called, **Imagga**.

-You’ll need to create a free developer account with **Imagga**, to get authorization token, which needs to be included in each and every HTTP request, so that only people with an account can use their services.

-[Show **Imagga**'s signup and dashboard page]

-Go to: `https://imagga.com/auth/signup/hacker`, fill out the form, and list down `Authorization` token to somewhere, which we use later.

-We are using **Imagga**’s `content` endpoint API to upload the photos, there are other API endpoints also like, `tagging` for the image recognition and `colors` for color identification.

-You can read all about the **Imagga** APIs at `http://docs.imagga.com`.

-## Demo 2

-Now, The first step in uploading an image to **Imagga** is to get the image into the correct format for use with the API.
-So we need to convert `UIImage` instance into a `JPEG` Data instance.
+Now, The first step in uploading an image tis to get the image into the correct format for use with the API so I need to convert `UIImage` instance into a `JPEG` Data instance.
+To do this, I call UIImageJPEGRepresentation.

 ```
 // 3